-Generally, a business corporation – or Limited Liability Corporation (LLC) – is the most robust of these choices.
-LLCs are not restricted to the realm of "big" business, either; size is not an obstacle when incorporating your business, and even a small venture can be structured in this way.
+Generally, a business corporation is the most robust of these choices.
+Despite the connotations, corporations are not restricted to the realm of "big" business, either; size is not an obstacle when incorporating your business, and even a small venture can be structured in this way.

 This is how to incorporate a business in seven simple steps – no matter where in the world you are.

 A business corporation has a separate legal identity and, therefore, needs a name.
 Think carefully about your choice, though; ideally, it should have some level of resonance with what your company stands for, as well as be something that you can use to attract potential customers with ease.

 Be wary of trademark infringement, too.
 Use an online trademark search engine, or a local regulatory authority, to check if another company is using your chosen name.
 If another registered corporation has already claimed it, then you cannot legally use it.

 Also remember that, due to their use by government bodies, many countries have laws restricting the use of specific terms, such as "national", "federal", and "reserve".
 After consulting with your local regulatory body, you may be able to add designators such as "Inc.", "Corp.", or "Ltd."; indeed, some jurisdictions require that you use certain identifiers.

 Given the rapid rise of e-commerce and digital marketing, having an online presence is also important.
 Therefore, you need to check if your chosen name can be used for a website or domain online.
 If it is unavailable, or the domain is not for sale, you might want to consider another name.

 Once you finalise your company's name and title, the next step is to register it with your local relevant government agency.
 This will ensure that no other entity can use it while you are getting your business up and running.